 The best time to visit Udaipur, therefore, remains the winter months of December, January and February.
 This is when the maximum temperature remains around 25-degree Celcius giving the perfect to step outside and explore.
 But with perfect weather, comes the peak season.
 If you are one of those people who want to travel on a cheap budget in India, always looking for cheap travel accommodation in India, then consider travelling during monsoon.

 The monsoon months are not too hot and the season is not peak, making them, if not the best, at least moderately good time to visit Udaipur.

 Since both these destinations mark a commonly repeated trail (that starts from Delhi) many people travel from Jaipur to Udaipur too.
 Having said that, let’s briefly talk about that too.

 The distance between the two places is around 400 km and it is possible to travel by bus or train very easily.

 Alternatively, you can travel on a Jaipur to Udaipur train.
-There are at least a dozen trains every day that connect both the destinations.
-Travel time in a train remains around 6 hours.
+There are at least a dozen trains every day that connect both destinations.
+Travel time on a train remains around 6 hours.